teste11223/VoltageClampAPI/docker/README.md

 So that's where apache (in the above example) comes in.

 It should be possible for apache to talk directly to the `app` inside the container, via WSGI (and using e.g. `mod-wsgi`).
-However, to be a bit more future-proof we are adding NGINX in between, so that we can also e.g. serve static files, should this become necessary.
-It also means we can use any other NGINX features (e.g. for access control) without implementing them in our app, or having to mess with the main Apache server.
+However, to be a bit more future-proof we are adding NGINX in between, so that we can also e.g. serve static files or use other NGINX features like access control, *without implementing them in our app, or having to mess with the main Apache server*.

 Finally having everything (except the big apache server) in a container means we can use system packages to set everything up.
 This is the easiest (only?) way to go, because server software has historically been designed under the assumption of a dedicated server.